 When it comes to programming languages, Java is a huge mainstay of the tech industry.
 It's used by so many businesses that it's hard to imagine Java going obsolete anytime soon!
 That's why choosing to learn Java for beginners is a solid pick for those who want to maximize their future marketability.

-In this special guest post, Nicholas Phelps from Pearson Frank gives us an overview of all things Java: which companies use it, what versions and platforms are available, where and how to learn Java, and much more.
+In this special guest post, Nicholas Phelps from FRG Consulting gives us an overview of all things Java: which companies use it, what versions and platforms are available, where and how to learn Java, and much more.

 Learning a new programming language can be tricky, but if you’re new to software development, picking up one of the most used languages in the marketplace could benefit your career.